constellation-app/constellation-training/Developer Training/docs/developer_guide.md

 ### 8.2.2: Hooking into the Help Framework

-Constellation uses a series of files to find and organise help documents.
+Constellation uses a couple of files to find and organise help documents.
 Let's go through those now.

 -   **PandemicHelpProvider.java**: This is the *help page provider* file.